The Normalized Cross Density Functional: A Framework to Quantify Statistical Dependence for Random Processes: Measuring Statistical Dependence with a Novel Variational Approach

-which is satisfied only when two r.p. $\mathbf{x}$ and $\mathbf{u}$ are strictly independent. \end{proof} Lemma~\ref{dependence} shows that the eigenvalues of CDKF satisfy one of the important postulates for any measure of statistical dependence on two r.v.~(\cite{renyi1959measures}), which states that the value of the measure must vanish when two r.v. are strictly independent.
-Lemma~\ref{dependence} is an extension of this postulate to characterize multidimensional statistical independence or dependence by employing the set of eigenvalues from the full eigenspectrum.
-Now with Lemma~\ref{dependence} as the theoretical foundation, we can claim Definition~\ref{definition_eigenspectrum} for the eigenspectrum. \begin{definition} The eigenspectrum $\{ \lambda_i \}_{i=1}^\infty$ from each of the two CDKF $K(x, x')$ and $K(u, u')$ is a novel multivariate statistical dependence measure.
-If a bandwidth $K$ is specified, the leading $K$ eigenvalues $\{ \lambda_i \}_{i=1}^K$ are taken as the statistical dependence measure, which also becomes the learning objective. \end{definition}
+which is satisfied only when the two r.p. $\mathbf{x}$ and $\mathbf{u}$ are independent.\end{proof} Lemma~\ref{dependence} provides the proof that NCD's eigenvalues satisfy the important postulates for any statistical dependence measure between two r.v.~(\citealt{renyi1959measures}): the measure must be zero for independence.
+Lemma~\ref{dependence} extends this postulate to characterize multidimensional statistical dependence using a set of eigenvalues.
+Building upon Lemma~\ref{dependence}, we formally propose our statistical dependence measure in Definition~\ref{definition_eigenspectrum}. \begin{definition}(Multivariate and total statistical dependence) We define the Multivariate Statistical Dependence (MSD) to be NCD's eigenspectrum $\{ \lambda_i \}_{i=1}^\infty$.
+In many scenarios, the total power of the spectrum is needed.
+In this paper, we construct the Total Statistical Dependence (TSD) and the corresponding truncated TSD as

-The CDKF and its eigenspectrum have tremendous advantages compared to conventional methods and cost functions employed in the neural network community for statistical dependence estimation.
-Many measures or cost functions are either one-dimensional or with a dimension limited to the number of classes or the target signal dimension.
-Instead, CDKF quantifies all eigenvalues over the spatial or time structure in the functional space.
-For cost functions implementing proxies of statistical dependence, it is impossible to fully characterize the error signal \textit{pdf}.
-CDKF also extends the ACE.
-Instead of finding only two scalar-valued functions, CDKF characterizes the full joint densities by solving the eigenproblem.
+First, in this definition, their values can be unbounded when $\lambda = 1$, thus we set each eigenvalue with $\lambda_i \leftarrow \min(\lambda_i, 1-\epsilon)$, where $\epsilon$ is a small positive constant such that for each $i$, the term within the log is strictly positive.
+Second, since the first eigenvalue is a constant $1$, it can be discarded in the computation in practice, such that the measure becomes zero when independence occurs.
+In Appendix~\ref{TSD_DEFINITION}, we present a more general definition of TSD with all types of convex functions. \end{definition}

+In the neural network community, measures or cost functions used for statistical dependence estimation have been limited to scalar quantities (e.g. mutual information, correlation coefficient), that can be derived from single or multidimensional sources.
+For a chosen order $K$, MSD, computed using NCD, defines a new Hilbert space of order $K$ that enables the quantification of all eigenvalues across the spatial or temporal structure of the random process up to order $K$.
+This allows for an accurate characterization of the error signal's pdf.
+Additionally, unlike ACE, solving the NCD eigenproblem yields an orthonormal family of functions.
+This allows for the full characterization of cross densities, surpassing the limitations of ACE that only capture two scalar-valued functions.